waleedhad/AudioMuse-AI-cuda_12.2/README.md

     * Ensures you're running a precise, versioned build.
     * **Use for reproducible deployments or locking to a specific version.**

+**All the container image can be found here:** https://github.com/neptunehub/AudioMuse-AI/pkgs/container/audiomuse-ai

 ## Screenshots

 Here are a few glimpses of AudioMuse AI in action: